raphaelleroffo/raphaelleroffo.github.io/intro-to-gis/index.md

 *[Class Content:](https://github.com/raphaelleroffo/intro-to-gis/raw/main/Session5/Intro%20to%20GIS%20-%20session%205.pdf)*

-- *Use cases; why may you need to buffer, clip, intersect?*
+- *What are geoprocessing tools?*
 - *Crossing multiple layers: common geoprocessing tools*
-- *Walk-through common mistakes and data errors*
-- *Coursework guidelines*
+- *Use cases; why may you need to buffer, clip, intersect*

 *Tutorial:*

-- *Learn about the main geoprocessing tools, and where to find more advanced functionalities*
+- *Building a choropleth*
+- *Defining relevant class breaks*
+- *Running simple geoprocessing tools*
+- *Adding map layout elements (legend, title, etc.) using the Print Layout Composer*
+- *Exporting a map as an image, PDF or SVG vector*

 &nbsp;

 ### [Session 6: course wrap-up](https://raphaelleroffo.github.io/intro-to-gis/intro-tutorial6.html)

 *This final session is designed as a Q&A session.
 Students should have designed a methodology for the final coursework and are encouraged to prepare specific questions.
 Students will be able to select topics to be revisited in class, or to hear about more advanced GIS techniques if they wish.*

+*Tutorial:*

+- *Carrying out a full analysis on expore to floods in London*

 &nbsp;